brett8883/DJI_Super-Patcher/readme.md

    - Smart battery mod can be custom configured by the user in Assistant 2 1.1.2 in debug mode or be pre-configured by Super-Patcher
     - NOTE: Default parameters for DJI Smart Battery remain factory default unless "YES" is selected by the user during the Super-Patcher process to have the Smart Battery pre-configured by Super-Patcher

-   **Super-Patcher pre-configured battery mod option**
+   **Super-Patcher pre-configured battery mod option (select [YES] to SMART BATTERY MOD)**
-     - Disable Forced Auto-Landing due to Smart Battery low battery -*NOTE:* A final "emergency auto-landing" will only occur at the emergency low voltage level which is at 3.0v per cell (well below the safe voltage to fly.)
-This can also be disabled in Assistant 2 1.1.2 in debug mode.
+     - Disable Forced Auto-Landing due to Smart Battery low battery -*NOTE:A final "emergency auto-landing" will only occur at the emergency low voltage level which is at 3.0v per cell (well below the safe voltage to fly.)
+This can also be disabled in Assistant 2 1.1.2 in debug mode.*
      - Re-calibrated Smart Battery "Only enough battery remaining to return to the home point" calculation to be more accurate
       - Can be further customized by the user in Assistant 2 1.1.2 in debug mode